Free shipping above GBP 25

 • If treatment is missed or starts too late, some symptoms can't be resolved.
 This can be hair loss or loss of sense of your smell and taste.

-How is vitamin B12 deficiency diagnosed?
+How is Vitamin B12 deficiency diagnosed?

 A temporary vitamin B12 deficiency is not life-threatening if it is diagnosed early.
 The doctor can determine the deficiency in different tests, including: